PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:35:05
+Last updated: 2024-04-02 15:36:09
-Random Quote: Excellence is to do a common thing in an uncommon way. - Booker T. Washington
+Random Quote: Error is discipline through which we advance. - William Ellery Channing